jhildenbiddle/ci-test/README.md

 2. **Install Chrome 59+ for "headless" browser testing**

     Local tests are configured to use Chrome in "headless" mode by default.
 This requires Chrome 59 or above.
-If you do not have Chrome 59 (or above) installed or prefer to test with different browers, the settings for each test framework will need to be updated (see comments in `package.json`, `karma.config.js`, etc).
+If you do not have Chrome 59 (or above) installed or prefer to test with different browers, the settings for each test framework will need to be updated:

+    *   **Jest**: No browers to specify (test are executed using [jsdom](https://github.com/tmpvar/jsdom))
+    *   **Karma**: edit `karma.conf.js` and install the appropriate [karma launchers](https://www.npmjs.com/search?q=karma+launcher)
+    *   **TestCafé**: edit `package.json` and specify browsers via command line args

-3. **Add SauceLabs environment variables for remote browser testing**
+3. **Set SauceLabs username and access key for remote testing**

-    For remote testing on SauceLabs, be sure to set your SAUCE_USERNAME and SAUCE_ACCESS_KEY enironment variables for authentication.
-Details can be found on the [SauceLabs wiki](https://wiki.saucelabs.com/display/DOCS/Best+Practice%3A+Use+Environment+Variables+for+Authentication+Credentials).
+    Set your username and access key as environment variables (SAUCE_USERNAME and SAUCE_ACCESS_KEY) or in `saucelabs.config.js`.
+Information on setting environment variables can be found on the [SauceLabs wiki](https://wiki.saucelabs.com/display/DOCS/Best+Practice%3A+Use+Environment+Variables+for+Authentication+Credentials).

+    ​